 - In a mixing bowl, whisk together the egg, oil and sugar.
 Using a heavy duty scraper or large spoon, add the flour mixture and milk mixture to the egg mixture alternately in three parts, stirring until flour is mixed in.

-- Pour batter into the prepared pan and bake for 25 minutes or until a pick inserted in the cake comes out clean.
+- Pour batter into the prepared pan and bake for 25 to 30 minutes or until a pick inserted in the cake comes out clean.
 Let cool in pan on a rack for 10 minutes, then carefully remove from pan.
 If using a springform, you can remove the sides and invert.

 - Let cool completely.